Cap-go/website/content/blog/in-app-purchases-capacitor.md

 ```

-If two different [App User IDs](https://www.revenuecat.com/docs/user-ids) restore transactions from the same underlying store account (Apple, Google, or Amazon account) RevenueCat may attempt to create an alias between the two App User IDs and count them as the same user going forward.
+If two different [App User IDs](https://www.revenuecat.com/docs/user-ids) restore transactions from the same underlying store account (Apple, Google, or Amazon account).
+RevenueCat may attempt to create an alias between the two App User IDs and count them as the same user going forward.
 See RevenueCat guide on [Restoring Purchases](https://www.revenuecat.com/docs/restoring-purchases) for more information on the different configurable restore behaviors.

 Since the SDK works seamlessly on any platform, changes to a user's purchase info may come from a variety of sources.
-You can respond to any changes in a customer's CustomerInfo by conforming to an optional delegate method, `purchases:receivedUpdated:`.
+You can respond to any changes in a customer's `CustomerInfo` by conforming to an optional delegate method, `purchases:receivedUpdated:`.

-This method will fire whenever the SDK receives an updated CustomerInfo object from calls to `getCustomerInfo()`, `purchase(package:)`, `purchase(product:)`, or `restorePurchases()`.
+This method will fire whenever the SDK receives an updated `CustomerInfo` object from calls to `getCustomerInfo()`, `purchase(package:)`, `purchase(product:)`, or `restorePurchases()`.

 CustomerInfo updates are _not_ pushed to your app from the RevenueCat backend, updates can only happen from an outbound network request to RevenueCat, as mentioned above.